Florida’s food supply chain industries asked to share how they fared in 2020

 Individuals from outside Florida are not barred from participation, she said, but such responses might only be reflected among the national overview, depending on response rates for different regions.

 The survey for Florida industries can be accessed at tinyurl.com/afri-covid-survey-FL.
-The current plan is for it to remain open until the end of February, Court said, but will depend on the response rate.
+The researchers plan to close the survey April 11.

 Separately, related to the UF/IFAS Economic Impact Analysis program’s earlier efforts, interview subjects are still being sought for an ongoing qualitative study involving collaboration between UF/IFAS, Florida Gulf Coast University, and Florida A&M University.
 Florida industry professionals in agriculture or food-related sectors who are interested in sharing additional information about their COVID-19 experiences in this format should contact David Outerbridge, UF/IFAS Extension Lee County director, at firstname.lastname@example.org or (239) 533-7512.